Work with XML and JSON

 operation findAwards(FilmId):Award[]

-We’ll stitch these together, and expose a REST API that returns the data from all three services.
+You’ll combine these together to create a single endpoint that exposes a REST API to return the data from all three services.

 • films.taxi